Manaslu: Verification issues

 Manaslu has been identified as being one of the most problematic eight-thousanders for summit verification.
 Like Shishapangma, Manaslu has a false summit that is separated from the true summit by a long and dangerous sharp corniced ridge.
-In 2021, an investigation by a team of international experts reported in the American Alpine Journal that the vast majority of climbers who claimed to have summited Manaslu had not in fact stood on the true peak.
+In 2021, an investigation by a team of international experts reported in the American Alpine Journal that most climbers who claimed to have summited Manaslu had not, in fact, stood on the true peak.

 Trekking in the region

 The Manaslu region offers a variety of trekking options.
 The Manaslu Circuit Trek now usually starts in Arughat Bazaar and ends two to three weeks later in Besisahar, the starting point of the Annapurna Circuit Trek.
 Until recently the trek required camping, but building of tea-houses means the trek can be completed using local accommodation.
 The trek requires a Manaslu Restricted Area Permit and Manaslu Conservation Area Permit.
 The restricted area permit costs $100 US per week in autumn and $70 US per week in other seasons, whereas the conservation area permit costs a straight $30 US.
 Trekkers are required to travel in a group of at least two persons with a registered guide.
 The trek lies on the newly developed Great Himalaya Trail.

 The best season to hike the circuit is spring (March, April, or May), just before the monsoon season begins.
 During this period, you can expect dry trails, stable weather, excellent visibility, and long trekking days.
 Similarly, autumn (September, October, and November) is another good season for the circuit, following the monsoon season.

 The trek follows an ancient salt-trading route along the steep sided Budhi Gandaki river.
 From Deng, the slopes of ravines ease and views of snow peaks start appearing from Ligaon (Lhi).
 Further from Lhogaon (Lho), an impressive view of Manaslu, with its double peak, appears described as "a soaring monarch with a double-edged summit towering above fields of barley."